 They cost approx. £30.00 for QMCR members and £38 for guests

 Feasts are simply the HIGHLIGHT of each term where you will enjoy the best food Queens' has to offer.
 They are very elegant, graduate-only dinners in the Old Hall to commemorate important people in College history.
 After a champagne reception and a group photo, you will enjoy a five-course meal in Old Hall and a cocktail party at the end of the night.

 Once per term.
 In Michaelmas Term, the Woodville Feast honours Elizabeth Woodville, one of the two queens who founded our college.
 In Lent Term, the Boar's Feast commemorates King Richard III.
 The Machin Feast in Easter Term is held in honour of Kenneth Ewart Machin, a fellow at Queens' who was Senior Tutor as well as Senior Treasurer of the MCR for many years.
 In Easter Term there is also the Barbels and Boar Feast (named after the animals depicted on our coat of arms and the badge), which is free and only open for those Graduate students who are about to finish their course and their studies at the college.

 Old Hall.
-They usually start at 18.45 in the Old Kitchens for pre-drinks.
+They usually start at 18.45 in the MCR Woodville Room for pre-drinks.

 Black Tie.
 No gowns are worn.

-Are included for each of the courses, as well as claret and port after dinner.
-Additionally, there are pre- and post-drinks in the Old Kitchens.
+Are included for each of the courses, as well as port after dinner.
+Additionally, there are pre- and post-drinks in the Woodville Room.

-An online application is sent out and the winners of a random ballot pay their tickets via Upay.
+An online application is sent out and the winners of a random ballot pay their tickets via online bank transfer.
 Preference is given to those students who have not attended a Feast before.